btimofeev/UniPatcher/README.md

 UniPatcher
 ----------

-UniPatcher is a ROM patcher for Android that supports IPS, UPS, BPS, PPF, DPS, EBP and XDelta3 patch types.
+UniPatcher is a ROM patcher for Android that supports IPS, UPS, BPS, APS (N64), PPF, DPS, EBP and XDelta3 patch types.

 ### Additional features: